 Globetrotters have their sights set on DC each May for Passport DC, a citywide celebration that runs alongside International Cultural Awareness Month.
 Presented by Cultural Tourism DC, the annual month-long event is a spectacle featuring 100-plus globally inspired experiences, from music, dance and other performances to food festivals and foreign clothing.
 If that’s not enough, it certainly provides the best way to experience foreign embassies; 70 of the more than 175 embassies in the nation’s capital open their doors to visitors for free as part of the event.

-Aside from the two major open house events, the celebration includes the National Asian Heritage Festival, another free signature event, as well as dozens of other internationally themed events.
+Aside from the two major open house events, the celebration includes the National Asian Heritage Festival and dozens of other internationally themed events.
 Check out all of the Signature Events and find out more details on the Cultural Tourism DC website.

 And what would an event called Passport DC be without a souvenir passport to get stamped at each embassy?
 Get yours here.

 One of the signature events of Passport DC is the National Asian Heritage Festival, featuring an Asian continent-worthy street fair.
 Held every year in May, the event, which is free to attend, takes over three blocks of Pennsylvania Avenue.
 Frame views of the U.S. Capitol with ornately designed dragons and traditionally dressed attendees.
-And if you’re a stickler for any kind of Asian food, you’ve come to the right place: dozens of food vendors and open markets add to the lively scene.
+And if you’re a stickler for any kind of Asian food, you’ve come to the right place: food vendors and open markets add to the lively scene.